Watching films in the language you’re studying is one of the most effective and enjoyable ways to learn.

 Inspired by actual events, The Day Will Come is a movie about boys living in a Copenhagen orphanage where violence and humiliation are part of everyday life.

-It takes us a painfully honest depiction of the boys’ living in miserable conditions.
+It takes us a painfully honest depiction of the boys living in miserable conditions.

-Are they going to find freedom and mercy?
+Will they find freedom and mercy?

 Watch it and find out.

-The slow-paced conversations are ideal for elementary and intermediate level Danish language learners.
+The slow-paced conversations are ideal for elementary and intermediate-level Danish language learners.

 12. A Hijacking (Kapringen) — 2012 (R)